RAJPUTRoCkStAr/VisionaryStocks/readme.md

 - **Moving Averages**: Analyze trends using moving average indicators.
 - **Interactive Interface**: Explore and interact with data using Plotly charts.
 - **User-Friendly**: Simple and intuitive interface for seamless navigation.
+- **Stock-News**: Get daily News of stocks and other thing related to finance.

 ## Technologies Used